-To protect the disk drives and data, we recommend that you back up the system disk periodically on floppy diskettes.
-Occasionally use a head-cleaning diskette in the floppy disk drive to prolong the life of the drive and to help maintain data integrity.
+To protect the disk drives and data, we recommend that you back up the system disk periodically on diskettes.
+Occasionally use a head-cleaning diskette in the diskette drive to prolong the life of the drive and to help maintain data integrity.